hellogreg/pstv/pstv.md

 ### Update store navigation

+Like the homescreen, the store needs a complete overhaul to make it more controller-friendly.
+(Unlike the homescreen, I haven't had a chance to make a prototype for it, yet.)
+Some of the most important sections -- like the Search area at the top right, and the ellipses at the bottom right -- are the most difficult to access.
+When they can be tapped, that's not a big deal.
+But scrolling and maneuvering around the screen in all directions to get to them is a pain.

-- How do we easily get to the search button and the ellipses at the bottom right?
-Again, the interface was made for touch and quick scrolling.
-Should have a left-hand menu, like the other TV-based PlayStation consoles.
-You always know moving left takes you back to a higher level in the hierarchy.
+The simplest solution would be to have a left-hand menu, like the other TV-based PlayStation consoles.
+You always know going left takes you back a level in the hierarchy.

-- Only show games I can download in my download list.
-- Highlight the PS+ games and discounts
-- Are there games for sale that I can't actually play!?
-(Yes.
-Verified with *Touch My Katamari*.)
+A few other store suggestions:
+- My download list should only show titles that can be played on the PSTV.
+It does me no good to scroll through dozens (hundreds?) of other PlayStation games, apps, etc. to see the small percentage that I actually can use on this system.
+- Make a link on the store's homepage that, when followed, shows free games and discounts for PlayStation Plus users.
+It's near impossible to find them, now.
+- Only offer titles that can actually be played on the PSTV.
+For example, if I do a search on *Touch My Katamari*, it shows and can be bought and downloaded.
+But it won't play.
+I'm sure I'm not the only person who's bought something that wasn't even compatible.

 ### Get rid of the “Featured” tab